-2022 AIP Awards
+2023 AIP Awards

-The NEOs were eligible to participate in the 2022 AIP program, which provides the opportunity to earn a performance-based cash incentive predicated on the achievement of near-term financial results and achieving specific strategic and other ESG goals.
+The NEOs were eligible to participate in the 2023 AIP Program, which provides the opportunity to earn a performance-based cash incentive based on the achievement of near-term financial goals and specific strategic and ESG goals.
 The MD&C Committee is given discretion to reduce (but not increase) the final payout amounts for the NEOs.